 Note: The hotel will hold your luggage, so if your flight is later on in the day, you may want to explore a bit more.
 Arlington National Cemetery and Georgetown are nice quick day trips.
-Also consider the Museum of Natural History, the Hirshhorn Museum of Art, and the National Postal Museum.
-Check out the full list of free Smithsonian museums.
+Also consider The Museum of Natural History, The Hirshhorn Museum of Art, and The National Postal Museum.

 - I recommend walking to get in some exercise and also to see some sights you would not see otherwise.
 However, taking a Lyft or Uber is another convenient way to get around, although a bit on the pricey side.
 A narrated trolley tour is another alternative.